 Since options contracts are flexible, they are quite popular.
 Traders can trade in options with different amounts of capital.
-However, an investment less than Rs.2 lakhs is usually considered small capital.
+However, an investment of less than Rs.2 lakhs is usually considered small capital.

 Here is a quick guide to the rules –

 While you might enter the trade with the expectation of profit, the party at the other end of the trade has also entered the contract with profit expectations.
-Only one of your expectations can come true, and so, you need to have the right set of expectations.
+Only one of your expectations can come true, so you need to have the right set of expectations.

 Although your capital is limited, you should not invest all of it at once.
-Start small by investing 10% or 20% of your capital, or lesser/more depending on your risk appetite.
+Start small by investing 10% or 20% of your capital, or lesser/more, depending on your risk appetite.
 Do not open multiple trades simultaneously.
-Enter in one or two contracts at a time.
+Enter one or two contracts at a time.
 Before signing on a new contract, wait for the previous ones to close.

 Since options have a short shelf life, opt for a shorter holding period.
 This would allow you to participate in breakout or breakdown zones so that you can immediately move out of the trade if needed.

 There are online calculators for options trading that help you prefix the stop and target range.
 Align your options trade to these calculated and analyzed stops and targets to minimize losses and maximize gains.

 If a stock is expected to surge, it doesn’t mean that the options contract of the stock would have the same favourable outcome.
-Price expectations in stocks don’t apply to options trading given their short-term nature.
+Price expectations in stocks don’t apply to options trading, given their short-term nature.

 Also, do not believe in the so-called ‘hot tips’ shared by self-proclaimed analysts and experts.
 Always research the trade that you venture into and make a judgment call rather than being swayed by the alluring tips.

-There is always fear of the unknown when it comes to stock and derivatives markets.
-There might be events that have unknown impact on the market.
+There is always the fear of the unknown when it comes to stock and derivatives markets.
+There might be events that have an unknown impact on the market.
 Trading during such events is a mistake.

 You don’t need a considerable sum of money to become an options trader.
-You can start small with a capital less than Rs.2 lakhs too.
+You can start small with a capital of less than Rs 2 lakhs too.
 However, as you start small, you need to be a careful trader so that you can cut down on the possibility of losses and enhance the return potential of your trades.